aadil-lk/Smart_home_automation-security_system/README.md

 The project combines automation, real-time monitoring, and security into a single smart solution.
 The use of Arduino Uno along with wireless communication modules and sensor-based detection demonstrates the practical implementation of Internet of Things (IoT) concepts for creating a connected and intelligent home environment.

-Key Features
-Remote control of home appliances such as lights and fans Bluetooth and Wi-Fi based communication
-Mobile application for monitoring and device control Real-time gas leak detection
-Intruder detection using proximity sensors
-Instant mobile notifications and alerts
-Arduino Uno based implementation
-Smart and user-friendly home security solution Technologies and Components Used
-Arduino Uno
-Bluetooth Module
-Wi-Fi Module
-Gas Sensor
-Proximity Sensor
-Smartphone Application
-IoT Communication System
+The system provides intelligent home automation and security features by enabling users to remotely control household devices such as lights and fans through a smartphone application using Bluetooth and Wi-Fi communication.
+It continuously monitors the environment using integrated sensors, where the gas sensor detects hazardous gas leaks and the proximity sensor identifies potential intrusions or unauthorized movement.
+Upon detecting any unusual activity, the system instantly sends real-time notifications and alerts to the mobile application, ensuring enhanced safety, convenience, and effective monitoring within a smart home environment.